pseddonxvi/Home-Assistant-Pico-Wake/README.md

 Add the shell command from shellcommand.yaml to your HA configuration.yaml

-Add the wakepc.py file to the same directory as your HA configuration.yaml
+Add your Pico W's IP address to the wakepc.py file and put it in the same directory as your HA configuration.yaml

 Then do:
 1. Go to Settings → Automations & Scenes → Automations